 Those who are interested in buying a diamond want to make sure they are getting a good deal.
 One of the helpful tools is called a diamond price calculator.
 These calculators are great because they allow the user to play around with some of the variables to see how they impact the price of a diamond.
 Some of the variables that might include:

-- The Gemological Certificate: Buying a diamond is about risk vs. reward.
-If there is a certificate to go along with the diamond, this removes some of the risks.
+- The Gemological Report: Buying a diamond is about risk vs. reward.
+If there is a report to go along with the diamond, this removes some of the risks.
 For this assurance, the price of the diamond usually goes up; however, as discussed above, this is an important step that should not be overlooked.

 - The Diamond’s Value Trend: The price of a diamond is about supply and diamond.
 Diamond prices fluctuate over the years as the market’s supply and demand fluctuate back and forth.
 This trend will play a role in where the price of the diamond is located today.

 Using a diamond price calculator is helpful; however, it is important to take a look at the various factors in detail as well.

 When it comes to how much is a diamond worth, it's important to note that they are all priced by carat weight, which is the unit of weight for diamonds.
 However, a two carat diamond is not worth double the price of a one carat diamond.
 That’s because a high quality, brilliant cut two carat diamond is rarer than a one carat diamond.

 Now, not all diamonds have the same price per carat, as discussed above.
 Other factors can increase or decrease the price of a diamond.
 A diamond’s rarity and market supply and demand are other factors.